 Many of us are taking steps to find answers inside as we look at our own relationships with conditions such as judgment, projection, and fear —whether directed at ourselves or others.
 Personal growth is not an easy path to take.
 It requires self inquiry, compassion, light heartedness, and an interest in holding our pain or struggles as opportunities for growth.

-I find that the body itself offers us an elegant map for this journey.
-I see the body as a metaphor that tells a story about our relationship with ourselves, others, and the world around us.
-The body speaks to us through our breathing patterns, posture, and areas of pain.
+I have come to understand that the physical body and nervous system offers us an elegant map for this journey.
+For me, the body is a metaphor that tells a story about our relationship with ourselves, others, and the world around us.
+The body speaks to us through our breathing patterns, posture, gestures, and areas of pain.

 Today, most bodies I encounter tell a story of disconnection, fear of vulnerability, and uncertainty about the future.